 Estrogen before Pregnancy

-Once the follicle has produced sufficient enough estrogen until ovulation, a spike in estrogen signals the pituitary gland to release luteinizing hormone, or LH.
-This, subsequently, triggers ovulation to release the mature egg enveloped within the follicle.
+Once the follicle has produced sufficient enough estrogen, that spike in levels signals the pituitary gland to release luteinizing hormone, or LH.
+This subsequently triggers the release of the mature egg enveloped within the follicle during ovulation.

 Estrogen during Pregnancy

 Progesterone during pregnancy should always be higher than estrogen levels.
 Progesterone keeps the uterus from contracting and encourages the growth and maintenance of blood vessels and glands in the uterine lining.